 Avoid areas with artificial lighting: cities, towns and roads with streetlights and traffic.
 Look for dark areas with an open view.
-If you are spending your holiday in the city of Kemijärvi or popular ski resorts like Levi or Ylläs, you should head away from the brightly lit areas.
+If you are spending your holiday in the city of Kemijärvi or popular ski resorts like Ruka or Suomu, you should head away from the brightly lit areas.

 When you reach a good location, set up your camera, turn off your headlamp and let your eyes adjust to the darkness.
 A good rule of thumb: if you can’t see the stars, you will not be able to see auroras.

 An ideal location is by a house, cottage or even a tent, where you can spend the night.
-Lapland also has many resorts providing special accommodation for aurora watching like the glass igloos in Muonio, cabins with glass roofs in Kemi, and even aurora caravans in Inari.
+Lapland also has many resorts providing special accommodation for aurora watching like the glass igloos in Rovaniemi, cabins with glass roofs in Ranua, and even aurora caravans in Inari.
 Imagine spending the whole night in full comfort gazing at auroras!

 5. How to make the most of a Northern Lights hunting trip?

-Plan your trip so you will have fun even if the auroras don’t show up.
+No one can predict with 100% accuracy when or how long the auroras will appear.
+You should always plan your trip so you will have fun even if the auroras are shy.
 You can try a new sport such as snowshoeing or snowmobiling in Posio, or spend a night at one of the wilderness huts or lean-tos of Lapland.
 A short nighttime hike across a snow-covered forest is an adventure in its own right!